Aaditya231250/ICS_InMemoryDatabaseManagementSystem_BlueByte/README.md

  d)Dictionary
 4)A nested dictionary and its efficient reading is an important feature.
 5)This dictionary can contain Key-Value Pairs and corresponding to that you can create again a dictionary or else simply values with other three data types can be assigned to the Keys.

+## Cross-Platform Compatibility

+The program is designed to be cross-platform.
+It utilizes platform-specific code for handling screen clearing and sleep functions.
+This ensures a consistent user experience across different operating systems.